Things to Do in Lake Bled

 What did we do?

-- Hop on a statue of a goat for good luck
+- Hopped on a statue of a goat for good luck.
+You need to do it even if you’re not superstitious or think it’s silly.

 - Went white-water rafting on River Soca.
-Be warned: the only place to change is outside, so don’t be bashful!
+Even if you’re not a huge adventure traveler, white-water rafting is so much fun and your skilled guides will ensure you won’t get hurt.
+Be warned: the only place to change is outside, so don’t be bashful or worried about modesty!

-- Jump off a bridge (Blond Wayfarer was too much of a weenie to do this).
+- Jumped off a bridge (Blond Wayfarer was too much of a weenie to do this so no footage is available).

 - Took a hike through the Julian Alps and saw the greatest views

 - Swam inside a waterfall.
 The water is COLD AS HELL but grin and bear it.
-Trust me, it’s fun.
+Trust me, it’s fun and the views are spectacular.

 I don’t have any pictures of this divine dessert because I immediately devoured it before I even thought to take out my cell phone.
 Whoops.

-I hope you enjoyed my beginners guide to Bled!
+I hope you enjoyed my beginners guide!
+I hope these things to do in Lake Bled inspired your trip.
 So is Bled, Slovenia on your bucket list?
 Have you ever visited Bled?
 What tips would you add to this beginner’s guide?
 And as always, share your honest opinions in the comments!

 Some links are affiliate-based, meaning I earn a small commission at no extra cost to you.